maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   Press Yes, Next, and Finish.
 WIndows restarts.

-- On my machine, the reboot fails.
-So I switched power off.
-And then restarted it.
+- On my machine, the reboot **fails**.
+  So I switched power off the virtual machine, and then restarted it.

+  **Recall** The Win98 virtual machine "locks" your mouse pointer to its window (which is now crashed).
+  You need to release the mouse pointer by pressing the **host key**, by default it is the _right control key_.

   ![Switch off](images/video-9off.png)